Tell Abyad District

-Tell Abyad District (منطقة تل أبيض; Devera Girê Spî) is a district of the Raqqa Governorate in northern Syria.
+Tell Abyad District (منطقة تل أبيض; Navçeya Girê Spî) is a district of the Raqqa Governorate in northern Syria.
 The administrative centre is the city of Tell Abyad.
-Parts of the district are currently under the Turkish occupation of northern Syria.
+Parts of the district were under the Turkish occupation of northern Syria.

 The administrative center of Tell Abyad District and Tell Abyad Subdistrict shown above is the city of Tell Abyad.

 The administrative center of Suluk Subdistrict shown above is the city of Suluk.

 The administrative center of Ayn Issa Subdistrict shown above is the city of Ayn Issa.

 Demographics

 At the 2004 census, the district had a population of 129,714.
 The majority of inhabitants are Arabs, with considerable Kurdish and Turkmen minorities.
 All three groups are overwhelmingly Sunni.
 The western part of the district is mainly inhabited by Kurds, the Turkmens are mainly concentrated in Suluk and southwest of the town and the rest of the district is almost all Arab.